 Crop Sensor or Full Frame?

-DSLRs come in two forms: cropped of full frame sensors.
-The latter is more expensive, offering advantages such as better image quality and ISO capabilities (meaning they can shoot well in lower light conditions – a great thing for wildlife photography).
+Cameras come in two forms: cropped or full-frame sensors.
+The latter is typically more expensive, offering advantages such as better image quality and ISO capabilities (meaning they can shoot well in lower light conditions – a great thing for wildlife photography).
 Cropped sensors are cheaper, but they also offer increased reach for your lens (so the image will appear more ‘zoomed in’ at a given focal length than it would on a full frame sensor – another great feature for shooting wildlife).

 Further Reading: The Difference Between Full Frame & Crop Sensors

-The best camera for being aimed at moving animals will have a great autofocus system.
-You basically have no chance of achieving a sharp photo if you’re manually focusing, so 99.9% of the time you’ll find yourself using autofocus with wildlife.
+The best camera for wildlife photography will have a great autofocus system.
+You basically have no chance of achieving a sharp photo if you’re manually focusing; so 99.9% of the time you’ll find yourself using autofocus with wildlife.
 Consequently, your camera needs to be good at doing just that: focusing.